aditya10/aditya10.github.io/index.md

 👋 Hello there!

 I am a PhD student at the Computer Vision Lab at University of British Columbia with [Dr. Leonid Sigal](https://www.cs.ubc.ca/~lsigal/index.html) and [Dr. Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/).
-I work on vision-language reasoning and bias & fairness in AI.
+I work on vision-language reasoning, including video reasoning, and bias & fairness in AI.
 Previously, I completed my Masters at UBC.
 I was also an intern at [Borealis AI](https://www.borealisai.com), working with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/).

 In addition, I am a photographer in the city.
-I enjoy doing landscape and product photography.
+I enjoy doing landscape, urban, and product photography.
 My work has over [100 million views on Unsplash](https://unsplash.com/@adityachinchure).
-You can find my latest work on [Instagram](https://www.instagram.com/aditya.chinchure/).
+You can find my latest photos on [Instagram](https://www.instagram.com/aditya.chinchure/).

 If you are reading this, I would love to talk to you!
 I am always looking for opportunities to collaborate.
 Also, my inbox is open if you have any questions about student life at UBC or Vancouver.
 Message me on [Instagram](https://www.instagram.com/aditya.chinchure/) or send me an [email](mailto:aditya.chinchure+web@gmail.com).